Derry: 19th century – early 20th century growth

 Several railways began operation around the city of Derry within the middle of the 19th century.
 The companies that set up links helped to provide key links for the city towards other towns and cities across Ireland, for the transportation of passengers and freight.
-The lines that were constructed featured a mixture of Irish gauge and narrow gauge railways, and companies that operated them included:
+The lines that were constructed featured a mixture of Irish gauge and narrow gauge railways.
+Companies that operated them included: